ChainAgnostic/CAIPs/CAIPs/caip-27.md

 }
 ```

-The JSON-RPC method is labeled as `caip_request` and expects
+The JSON-RPC method is labeled as `provider_request` and expects
 three **required parameters**:

 - **sessionId** - [CAIP-171][] `SessionId` referencing a known, open session